 Keep your Garden and Outbuildings Secure

-If you’re a regular reader of the weekly Commander’s bulletin you will notice that thefts from sheds, outbuildings and within the garden feature in the list of recent crimes committed across Perth and Kinross.
+In recent weeks there has been an increase of thefts from Garages, sheds, outbuildings and within the garden feature across Perth and Kinross.
 A number of these thefts could be prevented by adopting simple steps to secure gardens, sheds and garages –

 What can I do to stop thieves entering and stealing from my garden?

 - Keep hedges, walls and fences low at the front of the property – to a maximum of 1.2 metres high and in a good state of repair to allow natural surveillance and make it hard for an intruder to work unseen.
 Prevent easy access to the back and sides by installing locked gates.
 Rear fences and walls should be a minimum 1.8 to 2 metres in height.
 Trellis topping or an intruder deterrent strip should also be considered to make climbing difficult.

 - Security lighting around your property will act as a deterrent.
 Dusk to dawn low voltage LED lighting is cost effective to both install and run.

 - Make sure bins are located in an area which doesn’t allow them to be easily used as a step to climb over fences / walls or access windows.

 - Lock away any garden implements, furniture or tools in a secure shed, garage or outside store.
 They may not only be an attractive target for theft, but also items such as ladders which are useful for breaking into your home.

 What can I do to protect property in my shed and garage?